frpays/lc0-cloud-installer/README.md

 - 1 vcpu, 3.75Gb memory, (you will need to bump this later),
 - 20 Gb of disk minimum,
-- with Ubuntu 18.04LTS.
+- Ubuntu 18.04LTS,
+- No GPU (for the moment).

 Start you instance and login.

-  *Note*: You will be billed for this instance ($0.034 hourly the momebt).
+*Note:* You may be billed for this instance (about $0.034 hourly).

 ## 3. Install LC0 using the provided installer

+Clone the provided installer and launch it.

 ```
 $ git clone https://github.com/frpays/lc0-cloud-installer.git